mayuris0199/python_algorithm/README.md

 python_data structure algorithm
 this repository is for python developement

-# Please list down all AI/ML algorithm.
+# Please list down all AI/ML algorithm..